Nerwyn/service-call-tile-feature/README.md

 ## Example 2

-A light tile with a button for each bulb, a color selector, and brightness and temperature sliders, with emphasis on certain options.
+A light tile with a button for each bulb, a color selector, brightness and temperature sliders, and a brightness spinbox with emphasis on certain options.

 ```yaml
 features: